-During the nine-month period ended September 2016, the Company completed a five hole, 2,376 m drill program, with a focus primarily on the area immediately below and southwest of the historic Main Pit.
-This limited program was designed to test a structural, stratigraphic and induced polarization target southwest of the Main Pit.
-The Company is currently reviewing results received to date from the 2016 RC drill program in order to generate high priority targets for a proposed exploration program in 2017.
+During 2016, the Company completed a five hole, 2,376 m drill program, with a focus primarily on the area immediately below and southwest of the historic Main Pit.
+This limited program was designed to test a structural, stratigraphic and induced polarization target.
+While the anticipated alteration, structural and stratigraphic environment was encountered, only anomalous gold was encountered in the drill holes.
+The 2016 exploration program, including surface work, modeling and airborne magnetics and VTEM generated several high priority targets confirming our belief in the potential of a larger gold system.

-In the nine months ended September 30, 2016 approximately \$0.51 million in expenditures were capitalized at Kinsley (year ended December 31, 2015, \$1.70 million), including Intor's 20.9% share (recognized in the Interim Financial Statements as a component of Non-Controlling Interest).
-Expenditures through September 30, 2016 included drilling and assaying (\$0.26 million), land and lease payments (\$0.15 million), and salaries (\$0.06 million).
+In the year ended December 31, 2016 approximately \$0.69 million in expenditures were capitalized at Kinsley (year ended December 31, 2015, \$1.70 million), including Intor's 20.9% share (recognized in the Annual Financial Statements as a component of Non-Controlling Interest).
+Expenditures through December 31, 2016 included drilling and assaying (\$0.25 million), land and lease payments (\$0.15 million), and salaries (\$0.06 million).